How/When do I apply?

 When you get to the Finances area of the FAFSA, you'll notice the U.S. Department of Education offers an IRS Data Retrieval Tool, which will import your tax line information directly from the IRS.
 Not everyone will qualify for the tool, but you and your parent (if applicable) should use it if eligible.
 For more information, see our IRS Data Retrieval Tool-FAQ

 You must include UW-Green Bay's school code 003899 on the FAFSA application in order for us to view your application and award you aid.

 It is recommended that you keep copies of all paperwork used for the FAFSA and monitor your campus e-mail account regularly.
 This is the preferred method of communication by the Financial Aid Office.

 To be considered for financial aid, you must complete a Free Application for Federal Student Aid (FAFSA) for each academic year.

-The application is available January 1st of each year.
+The application for the subsequent academic year becomes available October 1st (e.g., the 2017-2018 FAFSA became available October 1, 2016).
 You may apply using estimated tax information, but we recommend completing your Federal income tax forms before applying, as it will be easier and more accurate.

-As a general rule, the Financial Aid Office awards financial aid to students on a weekly basis beginning in early April and continuously throughout the academic year.
-Since some aid programs have limited funding, and to ensure full consideration of all the various aid programs, UW-Green Bay has a priority date of March 15.
-The priority date is not a deadline.
+As a general rule, the Financial Aid Office awards financial aid to students on a weekly basis beginning in early February and continuously throughout the academic year.
+Since some aid programs have limited funding, and to ensure full consideration of all the various aid programs, UW-Green Bay has a preferred filing date of February 1.
+The preferred filing date is not a deadline.
 The Financial Aid Office recommends that you complete your FAFSA application and submit all requested documentation by this date.
 A completed aid application does not, however, guarantee that all aid programs will be offered to you.